tone24qq/coco/README.md

 # GridFill

-MaskGIT-style grid filler for arbitrary boards.
+MaskGit-style grid filler for arbitrary boards.
 This is a minimal project skeleton demonstrating masked token modeling with uniqueness constraints.

 Features: